felixjchen/web-watcher/README.md

 # web-watcher

+## run an application

+    gunicorn --worker-class gevent \
+    --workers 2 \
+    --bind 0.0.0.0:80 \
+    patched:app

-- to do
+## to do

-use alpine image for Selenium application
+- use alpine image for Selenium application